 The traditional frame material for active wheelchairs is aluminium, which is light and durable.
 There are different "grades" of aluminium, and high end chairs will often feature aircraft-grade aluminium alloys, which are particularly strong - allowing the frame tubing to be thinner, thus saving weight.
 For those using powered add-ons, aluminium is generally considered to be the most suitable frame material.

 Some wheelchairs are available in Titanium too - being a stronger material than aluminium, less of it needs to be used when building the frame, resulting in a lighter wheelchair.
 It doesn't rust or corrode, and has exceptional fatigue resistance - giving you outstanding durability and longevity.
 It also dampens vibration, which is an increasingly prominent consideration.
-Titanium is also a more expensive material than aluminium, so titanium wheelchairs can cost significantly more than equivalent aluminium ones.
+Titanium is also a more expensive material than aluminium, so titanium wheelchairs can cost significantly more than equivalent aluminium ones, such as the titanium ZRA compared to the aluminium equivalent Aero Z.

 Carbon fibre is the lightest and most premium material available for wheelchairs - five times stronger than steel, twice as stiff, yet far lighter and extremely durable.
 It tends only to be used for the highest-end, lightest models, which have limited potential for adjustments compared to aluminium ones, so is better suited to experienced wheelchair users.